 Obviously!
 I was recommended them by my cousin who is also a wedding photographer and she was right, they were brilliant from start to finish.
 Jodie, in particular, went above and beyond and supported us with the planning and logistics of the reception itself – part tipi supplier/part wedding counsellor!
 The tipi itself was beautiful inside and out and Jodie worked with a number of our suppliers directly which really made life much easier.
 They were brilliant!

 Tara was recommended by Jodie and played a huge role in taking the tipi itself and making it an enchanted, floral wonderland.
 She was another delight to work with and really understood the look and feel we wanted.
 As well as the planning, Tara set up the tipi the day before the wedding and liaised with suppliers on the morning of the wedding itself which was a huge weight off the shoulders of my family.
 I miss our planning meetings sat in a train station coffee shop!

 Kat took my ramblings and turned them into a cake of beauty!
 She adapted her signature style created a 3 tier cake covered in pressed wildflowers and delivered and set it up seamlessly on the morning, without a peep!
 Kat made me feel very confident in what she was going to produce through great communication and visual plans.

 Feel Good Invites

-They are a small, family run business who created all of our stationary, from invitations and menus to ‘international drinking rules’ for the tables.
+They are a small, family-run business who created all of our stationery, from invitations and menus to ‘international drinking rules’ for the tables.
 They were unbelievably responsive and the quality was spot on.